-The population of the research is the eleventh-grade students of science major, and the sample of this research is 124 students that are chosen randomly [39].
-The sample focuses on SMAN 6 Kupang and SMAN 7 Kupang both of them are implemented curriculum 2013 and rarely use chemistry laboratory.
+The population of the research is the eleventh grade students of science major, and the sample of this research is 124 students that are chosen randomly [38].
+The sample focuses at SMAN 6 Kupang and SMAN 7 Kupang that is in B status of accreditation, and both of them are implemented curriculum 2013 and rarely use chemistry laboratory.
 This research uses two classes that are experiment class (60 students) and control class (64 students).
-Both classes get different treatment where the experiment class is given the PBL model treatment whereas the control class gets the conventional learning model.
+Both classes get the different treatment where the experiment class is given the PBL model treatment whereas the control class get the conventional learning model.
 The chemistry lesson has four hours a week and all students follow the teaching and learning process about reaction rate materials.